Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

 \paragraph{Model parameters and training} We train a conditional SNF with $T=8$ layers similarly to the previous example.
 The layers $\mathcal K_t$ for $t=1,3,5,7$ are deterministic layers with conditional INNs with $L=1$ layers, where the subnetworks has two hidden layers with $64$ neurons in each hidden layer.
+We do not use any permutations.
 The layers $\mathcal K_t$ for $t=2,4,6,8$ consist of $10$ MCMC steps using the kernel $Q_t$ as defined in \eqref{eq_MCMC_step_MH}.
 Here, we set $\sigma=0.4$.

 As a comparison, we also implement a conditional INN with $L=4$ layers, where each subnetwork has two hidden layers with $64$ neurons in each hidden layer.
 Note that this conditional INN has exactly the same number of parameters as the conditional SNF.
-We train both networks using the Adam optimizer \cite{KB2015} with a batch size of $1600$ and a learning rate of $10^{-3}$ for the loss function \eqref{KL-loss} with $\lambda=0$.
+We train both networks using the Adam optimizer with a batch size of $1600$ and a learning rate of $10^{-3}$ for the loss function \eqref{KL-loss}.
 For the SNF, we run $40$ epochs, which takes approximately $50$ seconds.
 Since for the conditional INN it takes longer until the loss saturates, we train the conditional INN for $5000$ epochs, which takes approximately $8$ minutes.
 Each epoch consists of $8$ steps of the Adam optimizer.

 After the training, we approximate the posterior $P_{X|Y=y}$ by the measure $P_{X_T|Y=y}$ for the conditional SNF and by the measure $\mathcal T(y,\cdot)_\#P_Z$ for the conditional INN.